Simeon (Gospel of Luke): Age

-The Bible is silent about Simeon's age at this point, though he is generally assumed (for example by Howard Marshall, who refers to him as an "old man") to have been elderly.
+The Bible is silent about Simeon's age at this point, though he is generally assumed (for example by Ian Howard Marshall, who refers to him as an "old man") to have been elderly.

+Orthodox tradition says that he was one of the seventy scholars who translated the Hebrew Scriptures into the Septuagint, and that he translated Isaiah 7:14 as saying "a young woman" would conceive rather than "a virgin" due to his disbelief.
+Because of this, a divine being told him he would live to see the fulfillment of this prophecy.
+When he was around 360 years old, he saw Jesus, uttered the benediction and died.

 Relics

-Sometime between AD 565 and 578, a body believed to be that of Simeon was translated from Syria or Jerusalem to Constantinople.
+Sometime between 565 and 578 AD, a body believed to be that of Simeon was translated from Syria or Jerusalem to Constantinople.
 Sometime around the Siege of Constantinople (1203) the relics were seized and shipped to Venice; however, a storm forced the ship to put in to the port of Zadar on the Dalmatian coast.
 The relics were first placed in the Velika Gospa (Church of the Virgin) and then later translated to the Church of St. Stephen, which became known as the Sanctuary of St. Simeon the Godbearer.
 Simeon is one of the four patron saints of Zadar; his feast day is celebrated on 8 October.
 In October 2010, Archbishop Želimir Puljić of Zadar conveyed a small silver reliquary containing some of Simeon's relics to Archbishop Theofylactus of Jordan, representing Theophilos III, the Greek Orthodox Patriarch of Jerusalem, for the monastery of St. Simeon the Godbearer in Jerusalem.